-The Ridge Shell jacket is a higher end choice from Helly Hansen specifically designed with freeriding in mind.
+The Helly Hanse Ridge Shell Jacket is a higher-end choice from Helly Hansen specifically designed with freeriding in mind.
 Details such as the backpack friendly pocket orientation, high visibility visor, and included RECCO tag make the design well suited to ‘off piste’ skiers and riders.

-The Helly Hansen Ridge Shell jacket is fairly heavy duty, weighing in at or above a traditional insulated jacket.
-This seems to be due to the fabric weight, as most features on the jacket are minimally designed like you would expect from a technical piece of outerwear.
+The Helly Hansen Ridge Shell jacket is fairly heavy-duty, weighing in at or above a traditional insulated jacket.
+This seems to be due to the fabric weight, as most features on the jacket are minimally designed as you would expect from a technical piece of outerwear.

-This jacket would be well suited to short hikes or slackcountry excursions, but its weight and heavy fabric are too much for any longer tours unless your going out in frigid weather.
+This jacket would be well suited to short hikes or backcountry excursions, but its weight and heavy fabric are too much for any longer tours unless you’re going out in frigid weather.

 I took this jacket out for a few days of splitboarding in the Tahoe backcountry to get a feel for how well it traveled and functioned with a pack.
 While the breathability is good, the jacket was usually too warm to wear while ascending except during a strong wind with temps in the mid 20’s.